-Employees of the Commission are provided with OPEB through Plans established by the state of South Carolina.
-The Other Post-Employment Benefits Trust Funds (OPEB Trusts), which collectively refers to the South Carolina Retiree Health Insurance Trust Fund (SCRHITF) and the South Carolina Long-Term Disability Insurance Trust Fund (SCLTDITF), were established by the State of South Carolina as Act 195.
-Act 195 became effective on May 2008.
+The Other Post-Employment Benefits Trust Funds (OPEB Trusts), which collectively refers to the South Carolina Retiree Health Insurance Trust Fund (SCRHITF) and the South Carolina Long-Term Disability Insurance Trust Fund (SCLTDITF), were established by the State of South Carolina as Act 195, which became effective on May 2008.
 The SCRHITF was created to fund and account for the employer costs of the State's retiree health and dental plans.
 The SCLTDITF was created to fund and account for the employer costs of the State's Basic Long-Term Disability Income Benefit Plan.
-Costs related to Long-Term Disability insurance were insignificant for the years ended June 30, 2023 and 2022.

-In accordance with Act 195, the OPEB Trusts are administered by the PEBA, Insurance Benefits and the State Treasurer is the custodian of the funds held in trust.
+In accordance with Act 195, the OPEB Trusts are administered by the PEBA - Insurance Benefits and the State Treasurer is the custodian of the funds held in trust.
 The Board of Directors of PEBA has been designated as the Trustee.

-The OPEB Trusts are cost-sharing multiple-employer defined benefit plans.
+The OPEB Trusts are cost-sharing multiple-employer defined benefit OPEB plans.
 Article 5 of the State Code of Laws defines the two plans and authorizes the Trustee to at any time adjust the plans, including its benefits and contributions, as necessary to insure the fiscal stability of the plans.
 In accordance with the South Carolina Code of Laws and the annual Appropriations Act, the State provides post-employment health and dental and long-term disability benefits to retired State and school district employees and their covered dependents.